wg-lux/agl_anonymizer_pipeline/README.md

 To get started with AGL anonymizer, clone this repository and install the required dependencies.
 Nix and Poetry should install the dependencies automatically.

+## Features

+- **Text detection and anonymization**: Utilizes advanced OCR techniques to detect text in images and applies anonymizing to safeguard sensitive information.
+- **Blurring Functionality**: Offers customizable blurring options to obscure parts of an image, providing an additional layer of privacy.
+- **Extensive Format Support**: Capable of handling various image and document formats for a wide range of applications.

 ## Usage